 7. Richard Bethell

 Bethell was Lord Carnarvon's secretary and the first person behind Carter to enter the tomb.
-He died in 1929 under suspicious circumstances—though one modern historian has attributed his death to the work of Satanist killer Alastair Crowley.
+He died in 1929 under suspicious circumstances—though one modern historian has attributed his death to the work of infamous occultist Aleister Crowley.
 Bethell was found smothered in his room at an elite London gentlemen's club.
 Soon after, the Nottingham Evening Post mused, "The suggestion that the Hon.
-Richard Bethell had come under the ‘curse’ was raised last year, when there was a series of mysterious fires at it home, where some of the priceless finds from Tutankhamen’s tomb were stored."
+Richard Bethell had come under the ‘curse’ was raised last year, when there was a series of mysterious fires at [his] home, where some of the priceless finds from Tutankhamen’s tomb were stored."
 No evidence of a connection between artifacts and Bethell's death was established, though.

-Proving that you didn't have to be one of the excavators or expedition backers to fall victim to Tutankhamun's curse, Reid, a radiologist, merely x-rayed Tut before the mummy was given to museum authorities.
+Proving that you didn't have to be one of the excavators or expedition backers to fall victim to Tutankhamun's curse, Sir Archibald Douglas Reid, a radiologist, merely X-rayed Tut before the mummy was given to museum authorities.
 He got sick the next day and was dead three days later.

 9. James Henry Breasted